 Olive oil used for cleaning is rated an “A” by EWG.
 It has powerful moisturizing properties, making it ideal for nourishing wood surfaces around the home.

 Essential oils do much more than add a nice smell to your DIY cleaners.
 These 3 oils, in particular, are the best ones to have around to add power to your cleaners.
-Tea tree essential oil is known for its deodorizing, cleansing, and disinfectant qualities.
-DōTERRA’s On Guard, aka their “protective blend,” is used for cleansing and boosting immunity.
+Tea tree essential oil is known for its deodorizing, cleansing, and antiseptic qualities.
+DōTERRA’s On Guard, also known as their protective blend, can be used for cleansing and supporting immunity.
 It is a blend of Wild Orange Peel, Clove Bud, Cinnamon Leaf, Cinnamon Bark, Eucalyptus Leaf, and Rosemary Leaf/Flower essential oils.
 Finally, lemon essential oil can be used for cleaning, degreasing, and deodorizing.
-(I am a distributor of dōTERRA essential oils–I swear by them THAT much!– so if you would like to purchase any, you can click here to find them on my dōTERRA site.)

 That was a pretty short list of some really basic items, wasn’t it?
 That is the beauty of DIY green cleaning.
 It is simple, cheap, effective, and healthy for your family and for the environment.
 If you are like me and want to do what you can to keep toxins to a limit in your home, making your own DIY green cleaners is a GREAT place to start!!

 PubMed.gov|U.S. National Library of Medicine|National Institutes of Health|https://www.ncbi.nlm.nih.gov/pubmed/9713753